HL7/bulk-data/spec/export/index.md

 ```

 Note: the `Condition` resource is included in `_type` but omitted from `_typeFilter` because the client intends to request all `Condition` resources without any filters.
+Note: We have not yet determined expectation for `_include` `_revinclude` or support for any specific search parameters.

 #### Response - Success